wp-plugins/email-before-download/readme.txt

 Please use the [Support Forums](http://bit.ly/lU7Tdt) for any questions and issues.
 We try to monitor that area the best we can and sometimes other users can help you as well.

+If you have a problem or need assistance more rapidly, we  now offer a paid support option, at a price of $10.00.
+With paid support, you will get a personal response from us within 24 hours of submitting a help request.
+We will work with you to get your issue to resolution, but can't spend more than 1 hr for the $10.
+Beyond that, we offer consulting services you can inquire about as well.
+[Click here](http://www.mandsconsulting.com/vendor-solutions/products/wp-email-before-download) to be taken to our website where you can pay the $10.00 for our paid support and email us at ebd.support@mandsconsulting.com with your PayPal confirmation number and we will get started.

 == Installation ==

 1. Download from [http://wordpress.org/extend/plugins/email-before-download/](http://bit.ly/dF9AxV)